a family lifestyle blog

 |

-I know that’s a very combative general statement.
+I know this post title is a very combative general statement.
 But it brought you here, so I’ll explain.
 My ed-tech journey from a parental perspective is as follows.
-Per my kids’s schools, they’ve used:
+Per my kids’ schools, they’ve used:

 Preschool: Procare (daycare/preschool communications app)